cirosantilli/linux-cheat/doxygen/mainpage.md

 This is my custom main page.

+Even though this is an `.md` file, doxygen markup will still apply to it just as if it were inside a C++ comment.

+# headers

+The markdown version is a bit fussy about spaces: be sure to put a space after the number sign `#` as: `# header` and *not* `#header`.

 # references

-Reference to a class: C
+Reference to a class: Main2

+Reference to a class in a namespace: MainNamespace::Main

+Must be in namespace to work: Main

-Reference to a method: C::method
+Reference to a method: Main2::method()

-Escape a reference to a class: %C
+Escape a reference to a class: %Main2

-Reference to a file: cpp.cpp
+Reference to a file: main.cpp

-Reference to a global function: ::f(int,int)
+Reference to a global function: ::main(int,char**)

 # math

 $x^2$

+# page

+`.dox` files are considered by default by Doxygen, that is, they are included in the default Doxyfile `FILE_PATTERNS` list.

+You must include at least on `\\page` in your .dox file for it to be considered by `doxygen`.

+# subpage

+Subpage does two things:

+- create links to other pages
+- determines that the other page will be a subpage of this one.

+\subpage dox_cheat_subpage

+\page dox_cheat_subpage Dox Cheat Subpage

+This will produce another Related Pages page.

+\page dox_cheat2 Dox Cheat 2

+This will produce another Related Pages page.